Sargentsteak/Car_detector/README.md

 # Car_detector
-A basic car detection algorithm
+A basic car detection algorithm .
+It can detect cars from a static image.
 1. Its a basic algorithm which detects cars with 80 % accuracy.
 2. Just import opencv using the command pip install opencv-python